ericjanto/personal-blog/content/pages/me.md

 ### Education

-Naah that's too boring for this page, here belongs only personal information.
+Naah this page contains only personal information.
 Have a look at my [CV](https://www.ericjanto.com/cv) if you're interested in my educational background.

 ### Music